solarwinds/solarwinds-apm-ruby/README.md

 ```

 Make sure that the appoptics gem is loaded _after_ Grape either by listing `gem 'appoptics_apm'` after Grape in your
-Gemfile or calling the `require 'appoptics_apm'` directive after Grape is loaded.
+Gemfile or calling the `require 'solarwinds_apm'` directive after Grape is loaded.

 You must explicitly tell your Grape application to use AppOpticsAPM::Rack for tracing to occur.